nosarthur/nowhub/README.md

 To showcase the project, the project owner provides

-- 1 line description of the project in the [market place](#market-place), which links to
+- 1-line description of the project in the [market place](#market-place), which links to
-- 1 page description with more details, see [project template](https://github.com/nosarthur/open-source-market/blob/master/template.md).
+- 1-page description with more details, see [project template](https://github.com/nosarthur/open-source-market/blob/master/template.md).

 The following badges will be displayed